 IP paging allows different messages to be sent to different zones at the same time.
 One building may enter lockdown while the rest of the campus receives context without unnecessary alarm.
 Analog systems can support zoning, but usually with less granularity and more operational complexity under pressure.

-Where IP Paging Is Often Overestimated
+Where IP Paging Is Overestimated — and Analog Still Holds Up